-Whether you’re looking for a part-time role, or a full-time position after graduation, learn how to be strategic in your job search.
+Whether you’re looking for a part-time or full-time role, learn how to use targeted strategies to improve your chance of success.

-Understand what employers are looking for in each interview method and how you can speak to your experience, skills, and interests in your first conversation with the company.
+Identify what employers are looking for in interviews and strengthen your approach to speaking about your experience, skills, and interests.

-Everyone has experiences of worry and nervousness, especially in stressful situations, like a job interview.
-Learn how to leverage your stress and turn panic into power.
+Everyone experiences worry and nervousness, especially in stressful situations, like a job interview.
+Learn how to leverage your positively throughout the job search process.

-Try out an analytical tool to help you develop new language and awareness about who you are, what matters to you, and what you’re good at.
+Trying out an analytical tool may give you insights about who you are, what matters to you, and what you’re good at.
 This can help you make informed decisions about your career goals.

 Most graduate students will consider more than one career option over the course of their degree.
 There are resources to support you.

-If you are a student of colour, a student with a disability, a member of the LGBTQ2+ community, or an Indigenous student, you may have questions specific to your experience.
+If you are a student of colour, a student with a disability, a member of the LGBTQ2SIA+ community, or an Indigenous student, you may have questions specific to your experience.
 Browse these resources for information relevant to your career navigation.